Sanket5358/Project3_SocketCAN_DBC/README.md

 The transmitter:

-Opens a SocketCAN raw CAN socket.
+Opens a SocketCAN raw socket.
 Connects to vcan0.
 Generates vehicle information.
-Encodes the values into CAN data bytes.
+Converts values into CAN signal data.
 Creates CAN frames.
 Sends the frames periodically.

 The executable is:

 can_transmitter
-19. Building the Project
+19. Building the CAN Transmitter

-Example:
+Compile using GCC:

 gcc src/can_transmitter.c -o can_transmitter

 Run:

-./can_transmitter

-The transmitter continuously sends CAN messages.
+./can_transmittercan_transmitter

 20. Monitoring Raw CAN Traffic

-Raw CAN traffic can be monitored using:
+Install can-utils:

+sudo apt install can-utils

+Monitor CAN traffic:

 candump vcan0